prateek3255/blog/src/blog/javascript-tips-for-react-developers.md

-{% headingWithLink "Avoid premature optimization" %}
+{% headingWithLink "4.
+Avoid premature optimization" %}

 Be really careful when you want to memoize something in React, because if not done properly it might lead to even worse performance.